JavanehBahrami/FaceID-Tuplet/README.md

 I am actively developing and improving this project to enhance model performance, optimize processing pipelines, and extend its capabilities.

 **Contributions and feedback are welcome as I continue to improve this project.**

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+Copyright (c) 2025, Saeedeh (Javaneh) Bahrami

+You are free to:

+- Share: Copy, redistribute, and use the material (code) in any medium, mode, or format.
+- Adapt: Remix, transform, or build upon the material, including for commercial purposes.

+Under the following conditions:

+- Attribution: You must give appropriate credit to the original author (Saeedeh (Javaneh) Bahrami), provide a link to the license, and indicate if changes were made.
+You may do this in any reasonable manner, but not in any way that suggests the author endorses you or your use.
+- No additional restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+For more details, please refer to the official Creative Commons website: https://creativecommons.org/licenses/by/4.0/